Hira Panna Lesea

 Riley Stockard

-Riley is a first year graduate student in the UC Berkeley/UCSF Bioengineering program and conducts research in the Arkin lab for her third lab rotation.
-She is mentored by Yolanda Huang, a postdoc in the Arkin lab, to help develop barcoding and functional genomic libraries.
+Riley, a graduate student in the UC Berkeley/UCSF Bioengineering program.
+She researched in the Arkin lab for her third lab rotation.
+She was mentored by Yolanda Huang, a postdoc in the Arkin lab, to help develop barcoding and functional genomic libraries.

 HouShuwen